 Integration architecture: How does extracted data reach your downstream systems?
 REST APIs, webhooks, native integrations?
 The platform should fit into your existing tech stack, not require you to rebuild around it.

 Implementation speed: How quickly can you go from trial to processing real documents?
 Platforms that require months of professional services delay your ROI.
-The best platforms have you processing documents on day one.

 How Floowed Approaches Document Workflow Automation